-Join Aaron F. Ross for an in-depth discussion in this video Disabling solver evaluation, part of Creating Simulations in Maya Dynamics.
+Join Aaron F. Ross for an in-depth discussion in this video Disabling solver evaluation, part of Maya Dynamics: Creating Simulations (2012).

 In this chapter on Rigid Body Dynamics, we'll be looking at integrating…keyframes with a Dynamic Simulation.…So we can integrate keyframes in several different ways, we can keyframe the…strength of fields, we can keyframes attributes such as Ignore and we can also…animate an object with traditional keyframes methodology and then let the…Dynamics takeover at a certain point in time by keying the active attribute.…We'll be learning all those techniques in this chapter.…In order for any of those to really effectively work you actually have to turn…off the Rigid Body Dynamics engine while you're working on keyframes.…